 Pura Besakih Temple in Bali, Opening Hours & Entrance Fee, Indonesia

-The temple stands strong today, and is a major attraction for visitors from all over the world.
+The temple stands strong today and is a major attraction for visitors from all over the world.
 Devout Balinese locals come to the temple each day to worship.
-Visitors are also permitted to enter the grounds and must be dressed appropriately with a sarong covering knees and ankles and shoulders covered.
+Visitors are also permitted to enter the grounds and must be dressed appropriately in a sarong covering knees and ankles and shoulders covered.
 Singles and tops showing midriff are not appropriate.